New Zealand’s main mountaineering areas are in the South Island, especially the Southern Alps. The North Island has Mt Taranaki and Mt Ruapehu.

 By the 1950s all the difficult ridges of major peaks had been climbed.
-The next challenge was climbing faces – the slopes between ridges, which are harder to climb because they are so steep.
+The next challenge was climbing faces – the slopes below ridges, which are harder to climb because they are so steep.
 One of the toughest was Aoraki/Mt Cook’s Caroline Face, first climbed in 1970.

-Today rock climbing and indoor climbing-walls are popular.
+Today rock climbing and indoor climbing walls are popular.

 Famous Kiwi mountaineers